When we consider ourselves above others (anyone), we lose touch with God. Really, one should contemplate, we’re not “above” anything.

 “The hungry He has filled with good things,” says Luke 1:53.
 “The rich sent empty away.”

-It’s not the brain that reaches Heaven, but the spirit, heart, and mind.
+Caution: don’t fill yourself up with theology but with the Holy Spirit.
+It’s not the brain that reaches Heaven, but the spirit, heart, and higher mind.

 Our Church has strayed away from that at her own cost and loss.

 You are never who you really are as long as there is pretense.
+“For if anyone thinks he is something, when he is nothing, he deceives himself” (Galatians 6:3).

-With pride, you are oil and the Lord is (living) water.
+With pride, you are oil whereas the Lord is what?
+Living waters.
+There is no melding.

 Hide from pride.
 Move with love.

-Every single person on this planet is equal.
+Remember always that every single person on this planet is equal.
 Every single one is loved by the Creator.

-Let’s end with another Lewis quotation:
+Let’s end with another relevant quotation:

 “Humility is not thinking less of yourself, it’s thinking of yourself less.”